 11. Explore the Caves by Kayak

-A favorite activity for kids that visit the Costa Tropical, and for the adults too, is renting Kayak's in La Herradura and paddeling around the Cerro Gordo point.
-Once you've rounded the point there are several small caves and one larger one that you can paddel into.
+A favorite activity for kids that visit the Costa Tropical, and for the adults too, is renting Kayak's in La Herradura and paddling around the Cerro Gordo point.
+Once you've rounded the point there are several small caves and one larger one that you can paddle into.

 Bring your snorkel, Calaiza Beach is on the way and it's a great place to stop off for a swim.